Fukuoka Prefectural Shuyukan High School: Reopening, the war to present

 In 1885, Lord Nagahiro Kuroda and Kentaro Kaneko appealed to Fukuoka prefecture for the reopening of Shuyukan as a prefectural school.
 On May 30, Fukuoka prefecture ordered the establishment of Fukuoka Prefectural Shuyukan as an English vocational school to produce English specialists.
 All classes were taught in English, and students studied Anglophone literature, Euro-American history, and Science using English-American textbooks.
 In 1897, Natsume Sōseki visited Shuyukan to observe the classes, as he was good friends with the first headmaster, Aritaka Kumamoto.

 In March 1936, alumnus Kōki Hirota was appointed the prime minister of Japan.
 The same year, another graduate Tetsuo Hamuro won the gold medal in 200 meter breaststroke at the Berlin Olympics.
 Two years later, youths from Hitler-Jugend visited the Shuyukan campus and interacted with students.
 As the war deepened, only the freshmen were attending classes in 1944, as upperclassmen had been recruited for military services.
 The school was severely damaged with the Fukuoka Air Raids in the following year, and soon after, the war ended on August 15, 1945.
 Classes resumed in September under serious shortage of essentials and textbooks; the biology club and Rugby team resumed their activities in October.
 During this post-war period, school reform was executed in order to democratize the Japanese educational system.
 In 1949, Shuyukan was renamed Fukuoka Prefectural Shuyukan Senior High School.
-Under the occupation of GHQ who strongly discouraged any form of tradition that hinted the legacy of Japan's feudal and militant past, even to keep the name "Shuyukan" was impossible without the extraordinary efforts of its alumni.
-This year the school admitted its first batch of female students in the incoming freshmen, and Shuyukan thus became a public co-educational high school that it is today.
+Under the occupation of GHQ who strongly discouraged any form of tradition that hinted at the legacy of Japan's feudal and militant past, even to keep the name "Shuyukan" was impossible without the extraordinary efforts of its alumni.
+This year the school admitted its first batch of female students in the incoming freshmen, and Shuyukan thus became the public co-educational high school that it is today.